Business Asset Disposal Relief (BADR): What Employers and Employees Need to Know About Share Options

 From 6 April 2026 onwards 18%

-Whether shares come from EMI or unapproved options, BADR is only available if the company itself meets certain criteria.
-These include:
+For BADR to apply, whether shares are from EMI or unapproved options, the company itself must meet certain criteria:

-• A trading company is one that carries out substantial trading activities and does not consist primarily of non-trading activities (like investment holdings or property rental).
+A trading company is one that conducts substantial trading activities and is not primarily engaged in non-trading activities such as property investment or holding passive assets.

-• The company must be a qualifying trading company for at least 2 years before the share disposal.
+The company must be a qualifying trading company for at least two years before the disposal date.

-• If EMI options are granted, the company must have a permanent establishment in the UK at the time of the option grant.
+For EMI options, the company must have a permanent establishment in the UK at the time the option is granted.

-• BADR is not usually available if the company has ceased trading and entered liquidation, unless the disposal takes place within 3 years of trading ceasing.
+BADR is normally unavailable once a company has entered liquidation, unless the disposal takes place within three years of ceasing to trade.

 To qualify for BADR on EMI shares, the individual must:

-• Have held the EMI option for at least 2 years before the shares are sold.
-The 2-year period begins on the date the option is granted, not when the shares are exercised.
+• Have held the EMI option for at least two years before selling the shares (the clock starts on the grant date, not the exercise date).

-• Be an employee or director of the company throughout this period.
+• Be an employee or director throughout that two-year period.

 Employer Responsibilities

-• Grant EMI options in line with the scheme rules.
+• Grant EMI options in full compliance with HMRC rules.

-• Notify HMRC of EMI grants by 6 July following the tax year of the grant.
+• Notify HMRC of any EMI option grants by 6 July following the end of the tax year in which they were made.

-• Keep records showing the company’s trading status and employee eligibility.
+• Maintain records confirming the company’s trading status and employee eligibility.

 To qualify for BADR on shares from unapproved options, the individual must:

-• Hold at least 5% of the company’s shares and voting rights.
+• Own at least 5% of the company’s shares and voting rights.

-• Be entitled to 5% of profits or sale proceeds.
+• Be entitled to at least 5% of profits and sale proceeds.

-• Hold the shares for at least 2 years before selling.
+• Hold the shares for at least two years before disposal.

 • Be an employee or director throughout that period.

-• The company must meet the same trading conditions as required for EMI/BADR.
+The company must also meet the same trading company criteria as for EMI.

 Feature EMI Options Unapproved Options